Koulla Yiasouma took up appointment as NI Commissioner for Children and Young People (NICCY) in March 2015.

 Koulla is of Greek Cypriot origin, is married and has two daughters.
 She is also an avid Arsenal supporter.

-Invitations - if you would like to invite the Commissioner to an event or other occasion, please contact the Commissioner's PA at email@example.com.
+Invitations - if you would like to invite the Commissioner to an event or other occasion, please contact the Commissioner's Assistant PA at firstname.lastname@example.org.

 You can contact the Commissioner by emailing email@example.com or by calling 028 9031 6362.